facebook

 Pterygium Prevention: How to Protect Your Eyes in Summer

-Invest in high-quality sunglasses that provide 100% UVA and UVB protection.
-Wraparound sunglasses offer the best coverage, preventing UV rays from entering your eyes from the sides.
+Buy quality sunglasses with 100% UVA and UVB protection.
+Wraparound sunglasses provide the most protection from UV rays coming into your eyes from the sides.

-Dry eyes increase the risk of pterygium.
-Using lubricating eye drops can keep your eyes moist and reduce irritation.
+Dry eyes are a risk factor for pterygium.
+Lubricating eye drops can help to keep the eyes moist and help to decrease irritation.

 Dehydration can lead to dry eyes, making you more vulnerable to pterygium eye diseases.
 Drink plenty of water throughout the day.

-If you already have pterygium, treatment options include:
+If you already have pterygium, treatment options are:

-Artificial tears and lubricating drops can help relieve irritation and redness caused by pterygium.
+Artificial tears and lubricating drops can help alleviate irritation and redness from pterygium.

-In some cases, steroid eye drops may be prescribed to reduce swelling and discomfort.
+Sometimes, steroid eye drops are used to help minimize swelling and discomfort.

-Soft contact lenses can shield the eye from further irritation.
+Soft contact lenses can protect the eye from further irritation.

 Who Treats Pterygium?

-An ophthalmologist (eye specialist) is the best person to diagnose and treat pterygium.
-If you experience blurred vision, discomfort, or excessive redness, consult an eye doctor as soon as possible.
+An ophthalmologist (eye specialist) is the most qualified health care provider to diagnose and treat pterygium.
+If you notice any blurriness, discomfort, or too much redness, see an eye doctor as soon as possible.

-Pterygium surgery involves removing the growth and replacing it with a conjunctival graft (healthy tissue from another part of the eye).
+Pterygium surgery entails the removal of the growth and the replacement with a healthy tissue graft from another area of the eye (conjunctival graft).

 • Redness & Irritation: This can last for a few weeks post-surgery.